phrb/cpd-ep1/README.txt

 * mult_seq_prio.c:

-    Sequential version with realtime priority.
+    Sequential version with realtime priority (results not used in report).

 * mult_par_v1.c: